learn-co-curriculum/dsc-using-pretrained-networks-codealong/README.md

 From there, training the model happens as usual.

-We define our training-validation-test sets (now with data augmentation; the advantage of this method of feature-extraction).
+Define the training-validation-test sets (now with data augmentation; the advantage of this method of feature-extraction).

 ```python